 Deaminated gliadin peptide (DGP IgA and IgG): This test can be used to further screen for celiac disease in individuals with IgA deficiency or people who test negative for tTg or EMA antibodies.

-While it is very rare, it is possible for someone with celiac disease to have negative antibody test results.
-If your tests were negative, but you continue to experience symptoms, consult your physician and undergo further medical evaluation.
+Note: while it is very rare, it is possible for someone with celiac disease to have negative antibody test results.

+Note: you do NOT have to be eating gluten for genetic testing, as genes don’t change based on your diet.
 People with celiac disease carry one or both of the HLA DQ2 and DQ8 genes.
 So do up to 40% of all people.
-Since only 1% of us has celiac disease, carrying HLA DQ2 or DQ8 is not a diagnosis of celiac disease nor does it mean you will ever develop celiac disease.
+Since only 1% of the population has celiac disease, carrying HLA DQ2 or DQ8 is not a diagnosis of celiac disease nor does it mean you will ever develop celiac disease.
+It simply means you have an elevated risk of developing celiac disease (CDF states it increases your risk to 3% instead of 1%).

-Genetic testing can be used to rule out celiac disease when a patient is already on a gluten-free diet or test results are inconclusive, and to encourage first degree relatives to get antibody testing (every 3 years or immediately if symptoms develop).
-Genetic testing can be done by blood test, saliva test or cheek swab.
+According to CDF, genetic testing can be used to rule out celiac disease when a patient is already on a gluten-free diet or test results are inconclusive, and to encourage first degree relatives to get antibody testing (every 3 years or immediately if symptoms develop).
+Ask if your insurance will cover genetic testing, as it can be expensive if not covered by your plan.

-An endoscopic biopsy will tell you (1) if you have celiac disease, (2) if your symptoms improve on a gluten-free diet due to a placebo effect (you feel better because you think you should) or (3) if you have a different gastrointestinal disorder or gluten sensitivity which responds to change in your diet.
+According to Celiac Disease Foundation, “an endoscopic biopsy will tell you (1) if you have celiac disease, (2) if your symptoms improve on a gluten-free diet due to a placebo effect (you feel better because you think you should) or (3) if you have a different gastrointestinal disorder or gluten sensitivity which responds to change in your diet.”
+I’ve been to Digestive Disease Week (a gathering of the top professional minds in gastroenterology) where case studies were brought up of patients who thought they were celiac, only to have microscopic colitis or another digestive disease instead of celiac.
+This is why a biopsy with a knowledgeable GI is so important for diagnosis!